 Since ‘Mindhunter’ is set in the late 70s, there is a very good chance that you’ll get to hear some familiar names from it in ‘The FBI.’
 Like ‘The FBI Files,’ this show used real cases of the FBI as part of their storyline.
 But while the former was more of a documentary-drama, ‘The FBI’ was closer to ‘Mindhunter’ in the style of its storytelling.
 What adds to the authenticity of this show is that ex-FBI Director J. Edgar Hoover served as a consultant for this show.

 1. Mindhunter (2017)

 Perhaps the best show to debut last year, ‘Mindhunter’ does what other shows rarely attempt.
-Based on the book of the same name and its characters inspired from real life people, it focuses more on the mental machinations of a criminal than the crime itself.
+Based on the book of the same name and its characters inspired by real-life people, it focuses more on the mental machinations of a criminal than the crime itself.
 Along with the individual lives of its characters, it also sheds light on the politics inside the FBI and how things get done there.
 There is not much blood or gore or even action in this show, nothing superficial to incite excitement.
-But there are performances so strong that they’ll send a chill down your spine, and leave you gasping for breath like Holden was in the last scene of the first season.
+But there are performances so strong that they’ll send a chill down your spine and leave you gasping for breath like Holden in the last scene of the first season.

 Read More: Sexiest TV Shows